AFUDIrk/CADDeck/README.md

 ![Case](images/Case.png)

-There is no obvious way to attach the screen to the case, so I soldered four 6mm long M2.5 brass standoffs to the PCB.
+There is no obvious way to attach the screen to the case, so I attached it with fixed standoffs at the back and two insertable standoffs at the front.
+If necessary, it can also be pressed against the seal with two screws.
+But wasn't necessary for me.
 ![Screen Attachment](images/ScreenAttachment.png)
 M2.5 flathead screews come through the bottom part of the case and are used to both hold the case closed and to attach the screen.

 ## Joystick knob
-The joystick knob consists of two more 3D printed parts.
-Two M3 screws are used to hold the two parts together, with threaded inserts in the bottom part.
-The perfboard to which the encoder and debounce/pullup components are mounted is clamped by the top and bottom parts.
+The joystick button consists of other 3D printed parts.
+Three guide pins hold the two parts together, with three bech screws in the lower part.
+The touch sensor is fixed in the lid with glue, the lid is clamped in the wheel.

-Four tactile buttons are located around the knob.
-I used a little hot glue to hold them in place against the bottom part of the knob.
+There are several magnets in the button that repel each other, keeping it in a floating position.
+I used a little super glue to attach the magnets.

-The first version of the knob only had two buttons, equivalent to Buttons 5 and 6.
-The idea was to hold one down while moving the joystick to pan the view and the other to rotate the view.
-The problem was that I found it awkward to use Button 6 while holding the joystick in my left hand, and the same problem with Button 5 while holding the joystick in my right hand.
-So, I added Buttons 7 and 8.
-I find that Buttons 5 and 8 work well with the left hand, and Buttons 6 and 7 work well with the right hand.
+The push sensor in the lid is held down while you move the joystick to pan the view back and forth.
+The button can be dragged up and down to zoom.
+It can also be rotated slightly left or right to rotate the view.

 ## Wiring
 A [wiring diagram](hardware/Electrical/Wiring%20Diagram.pdf) is included in the hardware/electrical folder.
 Most of it is straighjtforward.

-The touchy part is the joystick grip, and in particular the resistors and capacitors to debounce the encoder and pull the switches high.
-I used a small piece of perfboard to which I soldered 0805 size SMD components.
-I also used 30AWG silicon stranded wire to connect the perfboard into the base.
-Too many wires, and not enough space.
+The tricky part is the joystick knob and in particular the magnets and hall sensors.
+The upper Hall sensor is glued in directly and I soldered the lower one to a small perforated board beforehand and then attached it with superglue.

+The cables from the touch sensor and the upper Hall sensor are routed down through holes.
+Please leave the cables a little longer, as the button will later be turned onto the joystick and countered with a grub screw from above.

+I made plugs on the cables, both for the button, the joystick, the 10 buttons and the connections between the display and the PCF 8575.

 ![Perfboard for knob](images/pcb.png)